mlflow/mlflow/docs/source/models.rst

         )

 Refer to :py:class:`mlflow.models.MetricThreshold` to see details on how the thresholds are specified and checked.
-For a more comprehensive demonstration on how to use perform model validation, refer to `the Model Validation example from the MLflow GitHub Repository
+For a more comprehensive demonstration on how to use :py:func:`mlflow.evaluate()` to perform model validation, refer to
+`the Model Validation example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_model_validation.py>`_.